xiaabdfe/bdfepush/docs/guide-1.md

 ***
 # Gacha
 Gacha are split into mythril gacha and ticket gacha.
-In this game, you gacha for equipment, [weapons](https://github.com/caelumff/bdfeguides/wiki/List-of-Weapons) and [armours](https://github.com/caelumff/bdfeguides/wiki/List-of-Armours) specifically.
+In this game, you gacha for equipment, <a href="list-weapons">weapons</a> and <a href="list-armours">armours</a> specifically.
 There is a third type of equipment called medals (accessories) but are not from gacha, you do not have to worry about it for now.

 ## Mythril Gacha
 Mythril is the premium currency in this game, where it is split into free mythril and paid mythril.
 Mythril gacha is always separated by jobs, meaning you will only get what the job can use.